Canyala/create-script-lib/README.md

 TypeScript (TS) adds build time quality checks and AssemblyScript (AS) adds performance to the parts of a library that need it.

+### 1.1.
+Commentary

-The reasons for wrapping AS code with TS code is that it creates an encapsulation layer for code that use the library.
-Logic can be moved between the TS layer and the AS layer and vice versa if warranted, without affecting client code.
-Data structures like arrays, strings and complex objects require special handling since assemblyscript (actually [webassembly](https://webassembly.org/)) and typescript (actually javascript) use memory differently.
-These differences can be mitigated in the TS layer and thus be hidden from client code.
-The ability to implement unit tests in typescript also improves the developer experience as well as the quality of a library.
+*The reasons for wrapping AS code with TS code is that it creates an encapsulation layer for code that use the library.
+Logic can be moved between the TS layer and the AS layer and vice versa if warranted, without affecting client code.*

+*Data structures like arrays, strings and complex objects require special handling since assemblyscript (actually [webassembly](https://webassembly.org/)) and typescript (actually javascript) use memory differently.*

+*These differences can be mitigated in the TS layer and thus be hidden from client code.
+The ability to implement unit tests in typescript also improves the developer experience as well as the quality of a library.*

+GITHUB references to TypeScript and AssemblyScript here...

+### 1.2.
+Releases

 Version | Description
 ---------|----------